bogdanRada/capistrano_multiconfig_parallel/README.md

 ```

 The "development_stages" options is used so that the gem can know if sandboxes are allowed for those environments.

-If you want to deploy an application with dependencies you can use the option "track_dependencies".
-If that options has value "true" , it will ask the user before deploying a application if he needs the dependencies deployed too

 The dependencies are being kept in the option "application_dependencies" This is an array of hashes.
 Each hash has only the keys "app" ( app name), "priority" and "dependencies" ( an array of app names that this app is dependent to)